maximillianoortega-boop/Final-Project/README.md

 # ProjectAurora (Intro to Comp Sci Final Project)

-## I would like to give credit to w3schools and chatgpt for assisting me in making this project possible
+## I would like to give credit to w3schools for guidence with the HMTL and CSS portion of my code and ChatGPT for assisting me in writing the Javascript portion of my code as well.